PamelatheRed57/PamelatheRed57/README.md

 Thank you for your time and anything you can do to help me I appreciate and will be more than Happy to pay you for your time.
 Only if the situation is resolved.
+Oh and one BIG DETAIL-the HACKER (s) already changed my GitHub PASSWORD!!!!! unreal!
+This is what they do constantly and I created a very complex password so How the heck are they getting the password so fast!????
 Pamela
 --->